openstack/ironic-specs/specs/approved/smartnics-to-dpus.rst

    cards are Graphics Processing Units.
 While there does not appear to be any explicit movement into supporting that specific offload, some vendors are working on highly specific processing cards such those as performing protocol/signal translation.
-They may, or may not be able to have a an operating system or provisioned application.
+They may, or may not be able to have an operating system or provisioned application.

 The problem